Russia hopeful for government agreement on gas with China

-MOSCOW, Oct 12 Russia has prepared intergovernmental agreements to sign during Chinese Premier Li Keqiang's visit to Moscow next week including one on a $400 billion natural gas deal agreed in May, Russia's deputy foreign minister said.
+MOSCOW Russia has prepared intergovernmental agreements to sign during Chinese Premier Li Keqiang's visit to Moscow next week including one on a $400 billion (248.98 billion pound) natural gas deal agreed in May, Russia's deputy foreign minister said.

 Yet on Friday Gazprom said an intergovernmental agreement between Russia and China required for the plan to come into force had not yet been signed.